Beto O'Rourke makes 2020 White House bid official with wee-hours announcement

 "I want to make the announcement to everyone at the same time," O'Rourke explained.
 "I want to do it the right way."

-This past weekend the apparent O’Rourke tease continued, as he attended the South by Southwest (SXSW) festival in Austin, Texas for the premiere of a documentary about his 2018 Senate campaign.
+This past weekend the apparent O’Rourke tease continued, as he attended the South by Southwest (SXSW) festival in Austin, Texas, for the premiere of a documentary about his 2018 Senate campaign.

 He avoided revealing or detailing his 2020 intentions.